 3 | patience is a virtue

 All of my life I’ve heard the saying: patience is a virtue, which is so true.
-I’ve met so many people this past year that lack patience.
+When I review this year, I think about how I’ve met so many people this past year that lack patience.
 When you are doing a lot of daunting tasks and a lot of waiting is involved.
 Getting upset and irritable doesn’t help at all, it just makes everything worse.
 I’ve truly learned that good things do come to those who wait.

 4 | life goes on